Results for “Title X”

 Michigan Republican gubernatorial primary intensifies with Perry Johnson's income tax elimination pledge and U.S. Rep. John James's congressional attendance record under scrutiny.

-March 30, 2026·Michigan Capitol·3 sources - policy
+March 30, 2026·Michigan Capitol·3 sources - community

 Planned Parenthood of Michigan Asks Whitmer for $5 Million to Prevent Clinic Closures, Marquette Among Cities Affected